Ron Mason: Legacy with the CCHA

+Honors

+Munn Ice Arena ice rink was named October 7, 2023 for Ron Mason.
+The dedication of Ron Mason Rink came as the Spartans Beat Lake Superior State 5-2 – another school where Mason's legacy is a part of the fabric of the program's historical success.
+Mason is one of a handful of coaches to win national championships at two different institutions, as he led LSSU to the NAIA national championship in 1972 and MSU to the NCAA national title in 1986.

 Philanthropy

-Mason volunteered with the Sparrow Foundation where he established the Ron Mason Fund for Pediatric Rehabilitation which helps children with disabilities.
+Mason volunteered with the Sparrow Foundation, where he established the Ron Mason Fund for Pediatric Rehabilitation, which helps children with disabilities.
 The fund has raised $675,000 for the foundation since 1998.
-He was also honorary chairperson for the Children's Miracle Network which has raised $19 million plus since 1989.
+He was also the honorary chairperson for the Children's Miracle Network, which has raised $19 million-plus since 1989.

 Death

-Mason died on the morning of June 13, 2016 in Haslett, Michigan after suffering a heart attack.
+Mason died on the morning of June 13, 2016, in Haslett, Michigan, after suffering a heart attack.
 He was 76.

 Notable players coached

 In his 36 years, Mason coached a number of outstanding players.